 Definition

 Receiver selectivity is the capability to receive a wanted signal, without exceeding a given detection performance degradation, due to the presence of unwanted signals, which differ in frequency from the wanted signal by a specified amount.

+NOTE 1: Receiver selectivity refers to effects measured within the linear range of the receiver.

-NOTE: Signals inside the B-40 bandwidth are not considered as disturbing signals because they fall into the desired frequency range for the reception of wanted signals.
+NOTE 2: Signals inside the B-40 bandwidth are not considered as disturbing signals because they fall into the desired frequency range for the reception of wanted signals.